sqzzfb/md-toolchain-wsl/README.md

 # WSL Molecular Dynamics Toolchain

-A reproducible installation toolkit on WSL2-Debian for:
+A reproducible installation toolkit on WSL-Debian for:

 - Packmol
 - Moltemplate